-“New authors should ask, beg, borrow, or steal in order to get plenty of reviews for their books.”
+“At every opportunity, authors should ask, beg, borrow, or steal in order to get plenty of reviews for their books.”

 I think a review is more meaningful if it is given because the reviewer decided it was worthwhile to take valuable time and effort away from other things to share a few comments.
-After all, reviews should be given by readers to and for other readers.
+After all, reader reviews should be given by readers to and for other readers.
 A heartfelt, unsolicited review means a lot to everyone concerned.
 Personally, I am just too busy writing to chase reviews.

 This is heresy as far as most “author advice” people go.
 To them, sales equal success, regardless of the quality of the thing being sold.
 I simply feel that the best thing I can do is to put out a good story that people will want to read when they hear about it.

 I’ll promote.
 Certainly.
 I’ll post about my work.
 I’ll engage with readers.
 I’ll put out press releases from time to time.
 I’ll advertise.
 I’ll provide copies to established editors/reviewers.
 If they want to give a review, whether a positive or negative one, that’s up to them.
 There’s a bunch of things that I am doing or that I am willing to do.
 And there are a few things I will resist doing as long as I possibly can (which I hope will be forever), things that many authors do as a matter of course.
 But not me.

 - Put a “give me a review” Call-to-Action inside a book.

 - Host a contest where the entrants must leave a review in order to qualify for the contest prize.

 - Make up reviews from invented, non-existent reviewers.

 - Ask my friends, family, or acquaintances to write a review.

 - Write a review in order to get a review (“review trading”).